Joe Meek: Childhood and early interests

+Music career

 He left the electricity board to work as an audio engineer for a leading independent radio production company which made programmes for Radio Luxembourg, and made his breakthrough with his work on Ivy Benson's Music for Lonely Lovers.

 His technical ingenuity was first shown on the Humphrey Lyttelton jazz single "Bad Penny Blues" (Parlophone Records, 1956) when, contrary to Lyttelton's wishes, Meek modified the sound of the piano and compressed the sound to a greater than normal extent.
 The record became a hit.

+Lansdowne Studios

 He then put enormous effort into Denis Preston's Landsdowne Studio but tensions between Preston and Meek soon saw Meek leaving.
 During his time he recorded US actor George Chakiris for SAGA Records and it was this that led him to Major Wilfred Alonzo Banks and an independent career.
 He also engineered many jazz and calypso records including vocalist and percussionist Frank Holder and band leader Kenny Graham.

 Meek was also working as a songwriter at this time, using the name "Robert Duke".
-After being initially released by Eddie Silver and later by Tommy Steele, the Duke composition "Put A Ring On My Finger" was recorded by Les Paul & Mary Ford in 1958, and reached #32 on the US charts.
+After being initially released by Eddie Silver and later by Tommy Steele, the Duke composition "Put A Ring On My Finger" was recorded by Les Paul & Mary Ford in 1958, and reached number 32 on the US chart.

+Triumph Records

 In January 1960, together with William Barrington-Coupe, Meek founded Triumph Records.
 At the time Barrington-Coupe was working at SAGA records in Empire Yard, Holloway Road for Major Wilfred Alonzo Banks and it was the Major who provided the finance.
 The label very nearly had a No.1 hit with Meek's production of "Angela Jones" by Michael Cox.
 Cox was one of the featured singers on Jack Good's TV music show Boy Meets Girls and the song was given massive promotion.
 As an independent label, Triumph was dependent on small pressing plants, which were unable to meet the demand for product.
 The record made a respectable appearance in the Top Ten, but it demonstrated that Meek needed the distribution network of the major companies for his records to reach retail outlets.

 Its indifferent business results and Meek's temperament eventually led to the label's demise.
 Meek later licensed many Triumph recordings to labels such as Top Rank and Pye.
 That year Meek conceived, wrote and produced an "Outer Space Music Fantasy" album titled I Hear a New World with a band called Rod Freeman & the Blue Men.
 The album was shelved for decades, apart from the release of some EP tracks taken from it.